 Train Smarter with RazFit

 RazFit’s structured workout plans include built-in recovery periods and progressive overload that prevents the volume spikes associated with overtraining syndrome.
-The app’s AI trainers adapt intensity based on your training history, keeping you in the adaptation zone — not the breakdown zone.
+The app’s AI trainers Orion (strength) and Lyssa (cardio) adapt intensity based on your training history, keeping you in the adaptation zone rather than the breakdown zone.